 Skip to main content

-Tensorlake functions run in completely isolated environments.
-To install dependencies in those environments, we use containers images that are built when you deploy an application.
-By default function images use a generic Debian based image python:{LOCAL_PYTHON_VERSION}-slim-bookworm.
-LOCAL_PYTHON_VERSION represents the Python version in your current Python environment.
-Functions can depend on any Python or system packages installed into their container images.
+Tensorlake functions run in function containers.
+To install dependencies in the containers, we use container images that are built when you deploy an application.
+Functions can use any Python or system packages installed into their container images.
 Tensorlake provides a declarative API to define function container images with their dependencies.
-When you deploy an application, the function container images are automatically built as part of the deployment process.

 1